realA10001986/Time-Circuits-Display/README.md

 There are different alternative ways to install this firmware:

-1) If a previous version of the Time Circuits firmware was installed on your device, you can upload the provided pre-compiled binary ("install/timecircuits-A10001986.ino.nodemcu-32s.bin") to update to the current version: Go to the Config Portal, click on "Update" and select the pre-compiled binary file provided in this repository.
+1) If a previous version of the Time Circuits firmware was installed on your device, you can upload the provided pre-compiled binary to update to the current version: Go to the Config Portal, click on "Update" and select the pre-compiled binary file provided in this repository ("install/timecircuits-A10001986.ino.nodemcu-32s.bin").

-2) Using the Arduino IDE: Download the sketch source code, all required libraries (info in the source code) and compile it.
+2) Using the Arduino IDE or PlatformIO: Download the sketch source code, all required libraries (see info in timecircuits-A10001986.ino) and compile it.
 Then upload the sketch to the device.
-Alternatively, you could use PlatformIO.
 This method is the one for fresh ESP32 boards and/or folks familiar with Arduino programming.

  *Important: After a firmware update, the displays might stay dark or display "WAIT" for up to a minute after reboot.
-Do NOT unplug the clock during this time.
-Only after the displays come to life, unplugging is safe again.*
+Do NOT unplug the clock during this time.*

 ### Audio file installation